-Please call our Public Advisory Department at 416-967-2603 or 1-800-268-7096 extension 603.
-If your concerns or questions are about the quality or appropriateness of care received, you may need to speak with a College staff member in the Investigations and Resolutions Department who has experience in health care.
-Staff may be able to answer questions about your care; clarify which questions to take back to your doctor; and/or answer questions about how the health care system works.
+If your concerns or questions are about the quality or appropriateness of care received, please call our Public Advisory Department at 416-967-2603 or 1-800-268-7096 extension 603.
+Staff may be able to answer your questions; clarify which questions to take back to your doctor; and/or answer questions about how the health care system works.

 If this does not address your concerns, please follow the steps below.

 How do you begin the complaints process?